fch-yk/d_07_05_gui_chat/README.md

 # Secrete asynchronous chat

-The project scripts can work with TCP chat.
+The project scripts provide GUIs for the TCP chat.

 ## Prerequisites

-Python 3.10 is required.
+Python 3.11 is required.

 ## Installing